Restaurants in Quezon City (Eat)

 Muang Thai

 Another Thai restaurant worth trying in Quezon City is Muang Thai.
-Try their Satay Sampler Platter that consists of satay muu, satay goong, satay gai.
+Their Satay Sampler Platter, which includes satay muu, satay goong, and satay gai, is a must-try.

-Another ultimate Thai cuisine experience is eating catfish so order Yum Pla Dook Fu (fried catfish with green mango salad) but if you wouldn’t want to go too far from Filipino dish, you can also try the bagoong rice version of Thai, Khao Kluk Kapi (shrimp paste fried rice topped with egg sauce, fresh mango slices, raw shallots, and cured pork bits).
+For a more adventurous Thai cuisine experience, order Yum Pla Dook Fu — fried catfish with green mango salad.
+If you prefer something closer to Filipino flavors, try Khao Kluk Kapi — a Thai version of bagoong rice topped with egg sauce, fresh mango slices, raw shallots, and cured pork bits.

 Located at Malakas Street.